ricksurya/shogi/README.md

 ```
 java game/Main.java -f <filepath>.in
 ```
-Remember to be in the box-take-home directory when you are running the commands :)
+Remember to be in the
+-take-home directory when you are running the commands :)